Menu

 The two thyroid antibody tests Thyroid Peroxidase Antibodies (TPOAB) and Thyroglobulin Antibodies (TGAB) check for and diagnose Hashimoto’s.
 Thyroid peroxidase antibodies act against the enzyme thyroid peroxidase (produced by the thyroid gland) in the bloodstream.
 Thyroglobulin is a protein produced by the thyroid gland, needed for the synthesis of T4 to T3.
 Having Hashimoto’s will usually show as TPOAB and TGAB test results being above range.

-Please note: If you’re not yet sure if you have Hashimoto’s as the cause for your hypothyroidism, you can test for it yourself here (a worldwide testing company) and here (for those in the UK).
+Please note: If you’re not yet sure if you have Hashimoto’s as the cause for your hypothyroidism, you can test for it yourself here (a US testing company) and here (for those in the UK).

 Graves’ Disease